GodTachyon/Thesis/README.md

 # Master Thesis

+## Overview
 This document contains the coding files used for User Defined functions (UDF) in the FLUENT software and post-processing scripts developed on MATLAB.
 The **Master Thesis** has been done in Collboration with **Montanuniversity Leoben** and **Cranfield University**.
 A big Thank you to the **Chair of Simulation and Modelling of Mettalurgical Process (SMMP)** for having me.
 This project has been developed in accordance to meet the **Cranfield University** guidelines to achieve a Master degree.

 ---
 ## Research Area
 The topic focus on modelling Hydrogen Production in Alkaline Water Electrolyser (AWE).
-The geometry used for validation is from the works of Pang et.al [^1]
+The geometry used for validation is from the works of Pang et.al[^1]

 ---
 ## MATLAB code